SarahAlshaikhmohammed/Job_Scheduling_Problem_Parallelization/README.md

 # **Parallelization of Job Scheduling Problem Optimization Using OpenMP**

 ## **Project Description**
-This project was implemented as part of the ARTI 503 - Parallel Computer Architecture and Programming course at Imam Abdulrahman Bin Faisal University, where job scheduling algorithm implemented using OpenMP to optimize execution time and resource utilization.
-The program uses a greedy algorithm combined with recursive strategies to allocate job slots based on deadlines and profits.
+This project was implemented as part of the ARTI 503 - Parallel Computer Architecture and Programming course at Imam Abdulrahman Bin Faisal University, where job scheduling algorithm was implemented using OpenMP to optimize execution time and resource utilization.
+The program uses a greedy algorithm and recursive strategies to allocate job slots based on deadlines and profits.
 The combination of three methods (Critical, Atomic, and Reduction) was used to address race conditions in a job scheduling algorithm, leveraging OpenMP for parallelization.
-Therefore, achieves improved performance over traditional sequential methods, making it suitable for large-scale scheduling problems.
+Therefore, it achieves improved performance over traditional sequential methods, making it suitable for large-scale scheduling problems.

 ## **Team and Instructor**